Tiger of Sweden: Products

 Tiger of Sweden offers ready-to-wear fashion, footwear and accessories for men and women.
 The brand designs in the Stockholm studio and releases four collections per year.

 In 2021, Tiger of Sweden launched its first unisex suit during London Fashion Week, made from more sustainable materials, trims and dyeing techniques.

 Stores

-Tiger of Sweden products are currently available in over 10,000 locations in Europe, North America and South Africa and has flagship stores in Stockholm, Copenhagen, London, Paris and Berlin.
+Tiger of Sweden products are currently available in over 10,000 locations in Europe, North America and South Africa and has flagship stores in Stockholm, Copenhagen, Montreal, London, Paris and Berlin.